 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Oxtellar XR™ for a condition for which it was not prescribed.
-Do not give Oxtellar XR™ to other people, even if they have the same symptoms that you have.
+Do not use Oxtellar XR for a condition for which it was not prescribed.
+Do not give Oxtellar XR to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about Oxtellar XR™.
-If you would like more information, talk with your healthcare provider.
-You can ask your pharmacist or healthcare provider for the full prescribing information about Oxtellar XR™ that is written for health professionals.
+You can ask your healthcare provider or pharmacist for information about Oxtellar XR that is written for health professionals.

 Active ingredient: oxcarbazepine